felixwallis/genei-notepad-google-docs-exporter/README.md

     "redirect_uris": [***]
   }
 }`
-5. To ensure you have access to GNGDE, visit the OAuth consent screen tab in the Google Cloud Console and add your email as a test user under the Test users section.
+5. To ensure GNGDE has access to your Google Drive, visit the OAuth consent screen tab in the Google Cloud Console and add your email as a test user under the Test users section.

 # Usage
 ## Retrieving content from the Genei notepad